 When I ask if he cares, he says no. But I think he must, and he blocks it out.
 He walls off awareness.

 My right arm aches often these days and it tires easily.
-But I’ve painted many rooms in my life and I have found it relaxing and meditative.
+It too is cracked in its way, but I block it out.
+I have painted many rooms in my life and I have found it relaxing and meditative.
 I shouldn’t be doing it any longer and I’ve suggested as recently as last week that we — he — paint his room.

 He shrugs.
 And while he has told me several times he wants a surface that he can fill with a mural of his own making, the shrug tells me something different — an acceptance of these blank frescoes, this crumbling, his own fatigue, or blindness to it when he chooses; an ability to shift it all to the background and focus on school work, architectural models, drawings, music, and the things that bounce and blossom inside an adolescent about which he never speaks.